YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - If the process already holds the lock resource named, the method increments the count and returns.
 - If :code:`timeoutNsec` exceeds :code:`C.YDB_MAX_TIME_NSEC`, the
-  method returns with an error return code of TIME2LONG.
+  method returns with an error return TIME2LONG.
 - If it is able to aquire the lock resource within :code:`timeoutNsec` nanoseconds, it returns holding the lock, otherwise it returns LOCK_TIMEOUT.
 If :code:`timeoutNsec` is zero, the method makes